Sustainable Development in Healthcare, 7.5 creditsHållbar utveckling inom hälso- och sjukvård, 7.5 hp

 After the course, the student should be able to:

-- Account for expected health effects of climate changes and discuss how these can be prevented and met
+- Account for expected effects, on for example health of the main sustainability challenges and discuss how these can be prevented and met

 The course is based on the concept of sustainable development and its three aspects: the economical, the social and the ecological.
-Ecosystems and "planetary boundaries", economical growth and development theories such as social aspects (e.g. Human rights, local adaptions) will be discussed with regards to how they interact.
-The framework for the course discussions is thus systems theory: different aspects of sustainable development are processed with regards to how these relate to one another; different time periods; different levels of society (from the individual, local, regional to global level).
+Ecosystems and "planetary boundaries", economical growth and development theories such as social aspects (e.g. human rights, local adaptions, psychological aspects) will be discussed with regards to how they interact.
+The framework for the course discussions issystems theory: The global sustainability challenges are characterized by complex ecological, economic and social systems.
+To meet these global challenges we need to develop sustainable leadership, for example within health care, which takes account of the planet's society's organisations' others' and their own needs.

 The teaching consists of interactive lectures, workshops, case studies, seminars where the students work together in interprofessional groups, and independent project work, which incorporates an interprofessional perspective.